 Title Author Date Implications SEA Topics Conserve and enhance biodiversity.
-Finally compared to another than to the total lines of climate change.
 Enable community contribution in the tackling of climate change.
-Fractions accommodate the change in projection.
 Encourage competitiveness and technological innovation.
-Adapt principles of questionable development and include measures that: Output Description: Adopt principles of sustainable development and include measures that: Mitigate and adapt to climate change.
-Promote more energy efficient vehicles or vehicles that use renewable forms of Promote more energy efficient vehicles or vehicles that use renewable forms of energy. energy.Promote sustainable travel options.
+Adopt principles of sustainable development and include measures that: Mitigate and adapt to climate change.
+Promote more energy efficient vehicles or vehicles that use renewable forms of energy.
+Promote sustainable travel options.
 Support the conservation and enhancement of biodiversity.
 Increase community participation.
-Climate Change: The UK Defra 2006 Reduce total current carbon dioxide emissions by some 60 per cent by 2050 from 1990 Climate Programme Bella 2000 levels.
-Show how wider local policies would contribute to the achievement of CO 2 targets. change Sustainable Economic Growth The Plan for Growth HM 2011 In addition to financial ambitions, the Plan sets out the Government's intention to Population Govt in addition to infancial ambitions, the real sets out the dovernment's intention to Material Be best location for corporate headquarters in Europe.
-Assets Increase in the proportion of planning applications approved and dealt with on time.
-Climate Increase investment in low carbon technologies.
-Change Increase in the participation of 16-24 year olds in employment or learning.
-Narrowing the educational attainment gap.
-F 15 0 T 10 O 0011 Exploit opportunities associated with Government agenda.
-Enabling the Transition to a Green Economy HM Govt 2011 - Sets out a vision of a green economy based on growing low carbon and environmental goods and services sector, using natural resources efficiently, being more resilient and Population LCOHOLLY Govi exploiting comparative advantages.
-Material The UK needs to become more resilient to price variations, develop alternative Assets sources of supply, and make more efficient use of natural resources.
-Climate Ensure that infrastructure is resilient to the impacts of climate change.
-Change The Government will work to ensure that the system of environmental regulation is effective, proportionate, coherent, clear and implemented in a way that minimises burdens on businesses.
+Climate Change: The UK Programme Defra 2006 - Reduce total current carbon dioxide emissions by some 60 per cent by 2050 from 1990 levels.
+Show how wider local policies would contribute to the achievement of CO2 targets.
+Climate change Sustainable Economic Growth The Plan for Growth HM Govt 2011 In addition to financial ambitions, the Plan sets out the Government's intention to • Be best location for corporate headquarters in Europe. • Increase in the proportion of planning applications approved and dealt with on time. • Increase investment in low carbon technologies. • Increase in the participation of 16-24 year olds in employment or learning. • Narrowing the educational attainment gap.
+Exploit opportunities associated with Government agenda.
+Population Material Assets Climate Change Enabling the Transition to a Green Economy HM Govt 2011 Sets out a vision of a green economy based on growing low carbon and environmental goods and services sector, using natural resources efficiently, being more resilient and exploiting comparative advantages.
+The UK needs to become more resilient to price variations, develop alternative sources of supply, and make more efficient use of natural resources.
+Ensure that infrastructure is resilient to the impacts of climate change.
+The Government will work to ensure that the system of environmental regulation is effective, proportionate, coherent, clear and implemented in a way that minimises burdens on businesses.
 The Government will increase the proportion of tax revenue accounted for by environmental taxes targeting measures to maximise opportunities for green growth in the UK.
-Government will buy more sustainable and efficient products within the context of the
+Government will buy more sustainable and efficient products within the context of the Population Material Assets Climate Change